Surface Warping Incorporating Machine Learning Assisted Domain Likelihood Estimation: A New Paradigm in Mine Geology Modelling and Automation: Surface Warping Incorporating ML Probability Estimates

 With the first deposit P\textsubscript{6}, the (HG+BL)/(HG+BL+W) column in Table~\ref{tab:samples-above-below-original-ychart-ml-warped-surfaces-64e} shows the `ML warped' surfaces basically perform just as well in discriminating samples as the `y-chart' warped surface.
 Importantly, a similar margin of improvement over the unwarped surface is observed.
 For samples below the surface, the improvement of `ML warped' vs `unwarped' is slightly lower, but still consistent with the improvement observed using the `y-chart' warped surface.
 With the second deposit P\textsubscript{9}, Table~\ref{tab:samples-above-below-original-ychart-ml-warped-surfaces-94e} shows the `ML warped' surfaces again increased sample discrimination relative to the original unwarped surface.
 However, only MLP and RandomForest substantially achieves the gain obtained using the `y-chart' in terms of preventing HG samples from mixing with Waste below the boundary.

 The main conclusion to draw from these results is that surface warping performance does not critically depend on the classifier's ability of picking precisely the right geozone out of all possible $(G=46)$ geozones.
-By this the strictest of measure, the best classifier only achieved a F score of around $68\%$.
-What it does depend at a local scale is a contrast in likelihood between competiting displacement hypotheses where only a few candidate geozones (usually from opposing groups such as `HG or BL' versus W) are active at a time and used to decide the amount of spatial correction that is feasible or which solution is preferred.
+By this the strictest of measure, the best classifier only achieved a $F_1$ score of around $68\%$.
+What it does depend on at a local scale is a contrast in likelihood between competing displacement hypotheses.
+Typically, only a few geozone candidates from opposing groups (such as `HG or BL' versus W) are active at a time and the geozone likelihood values are used to find a feasible solution and decide the amount of spatial correction that is appropriate.
 In terms of sample discrimination above and below the boundary, the ML-assisted surface warping approach delivers similar performance compared with using $p(y(\mathbf{c})\!\mid\! g)$ via the y-chart.

 For a visual demonstration, results are presented in the following figures.
-First, we examine deposit P\textsubscript{6}.
+The first example is deposit P\textsubscript{6}.
 In Fig.~\ref{fig:p6-surfaces}, the original unwarped surface clearly has lower spatial fidelity compared to all the warped surfaces.
 Although there are some subtle differences between the `y-chart' warped and ML warped surfaces, the main features remain largely the same.
-In Fig.~\ref{fig:p6-samples-above-surface}, assay samples located \textit{above} the surface (purported mineralisation boundary) are shown.
-Samples are coloured by Fe grade, progressing from yellow (LG) to red (HG).
+In Fig.~\ref{fig:p6-samples-above-surface}, assay samples located \textit{above} the surface (purported mineralization boundary) are shown.
+Samples are colored by Fe grade, progressing from yellow (LG) to red (HG).
 The white arrows point to areas of improvement common to all warped surfaces, where LG samples have been ``pushed down'' below the boundary.
-In Fig.~\ref{fig:p6-samples-below-surface}, assay samples located \textit{below} the surface are shown.
-Again, the arrows show areas of improvement common to all warped surfaces.
-Although these cases highlight mostly vanishing HG samples as they get ``pushed up'' above the boundary, the asterisk shows an instance where LG samples are being restored below the surface.
+It is worth remembering that other surfaces (boundaries) may provide additional separation, leading to samples being selectively included or excluded from certain domains; so the HG\,/\,LG delineation based on this one surface alone is not expected to be perfect.
+Furthermore, geochemical observations and similarity assessment are multivariate, but for simplicity, these figures color the samples by Fe only and neglect other assays such as SiO\textsubscript{2} and Al\textsubscript{2}O\textsubscript{3}.